Holzschneider/Swinger/README.md

 As usual, releases are deployed automatically to the deploy branch of this github repostory.
-To add a dependency on *BufferedImageProcessing* using maven, modify your *repositories* section to include the git based repository.
+To add a dependency on *Swinger* using maven, modify your *repositories* section to include the git based repository.

 	<repositories>
 	 ...